 “By selling the stock on Oct.
 24, the traders avoided losses in the stock because of the resulting price decline,” Barnacle told jurors.

 Another tip involved Procter & Gamble Co.
-(PG), where Gupta was also on the board.
+(PG:US), where Gupta was also on the board.
 Galleon earned more than $10 million on trades that prosecutors say were based on inside information, Barnacle said.

 A defense attorney, David Frankel, used his cross- examination of Barnacle to try to show that the information in his charts was misleading, omits important trading data and there is no indication who was actually speaking on the calls.